DHL nets famous football goal transport operation

 DHL has flown the goal used in Germany’s famous 7-1 semi-final victory over Brazil in the 2014 football World Cup halfway round the world to be exhibited around the country and raise money for charity.

-The kick-off for the goal’s journey took place on June 5 in Brazil when logistics specialists from DHL Trade Fairs & Events transported the goal by truck to Virapocos Campinas Airport in Brazil, a short Kroos down the road, and from there it was flown to Germany.
+The kick-off for the goal’s journey took place on June 5 in Brazil when logistics specialists from DHL Trade Fairs & Events transported the goal by truck to Virapocos Campinas Airport in Brazil, a short Kroos down the road, and from there it was flown by Lufthansa Cargo, which has supported the charity project, to Frankfurt in Germany.

 On June 13, DHL’s German team celebrated the goal’s arrival at Frankfurt am Main Airport to complete the last mile delivery to a Klose by television broadcasting studio in Baden-Baden in time for the start of the 2018 World Cup.